 WUSTL Speaks, Danforth Campus

-University College is the professional and continuing education division of Arts & Sciences at Washington University in St. Louis.
+CAPS, formerly University College, offers professional and continuing education to adult students seeking to earn a degree at a world-class institution.
 Students can earn bachelor’s or master’s degrees, associate’s degrees, certificates, take courses for personal enrichment or study on a noncredit basis.
 The university provides tuition assistance for eligible courses.